viaacode/openshift-concepts-creator/README.md

 - Template existing of a service and a deploymentconfig.
   Represents an environment of an app (e.g. meemoo-app-qas).
 - A Jenkins pipeline project in OpenShift.

+It also provides generating a `Jenkinsfile` containing the declarative steps and the `Makefile` and additional script(s) to run the steps.

 At the moment, the application will only create yaml files which need to be loaded in in OpenShift.
 It would be nice to have to automatically create these in OpenShift via API.